-The Birmingham 'CogAff' Architecture Schema
+The Birmingham 'CogAff' Architecture Schema This is a conceptual framework for Central

 This is a conceptual framework for describing architectures with multi-level concurrently active components within perceptual, central and motor sub-systems.

 The different levels correspond to different stages in evolution (not all levels found in all animals, in or new-born infants!).